Lotus Blossoms- some of Asia`s most significant (and beautiful) flowers – are now blooming in abundance (especially in Ibaraki Prefecture)

 By Avi Landau

-Symbolizing man’s ability to spiritually rise up out of the muck, no matter how deep it might be, the flowers of the lotus plant look like jewels dancing over a sea of sprawling, gently green leaves.
+Symbolizing man’s ability to spiritually rise up out of the muck no matter how deep it might be, the flowers of the lotus plant look like jewels dancing over a sea of sprawling, gently green leaves.
 I’ve heard it said that there is an audible popping noise when the petals of these large flowers open each morning, but numerous failed attempts at actually hearing this sound have got me thinking that this is just an urban legend.
-Anyway, if you live in Tsukuba or Ibaraki it would be a shame if you didn’t take a drive down to Kasumigaura ( or to Hojo, near Mt Tsukuba) for some lotus viewing, as this prefecture is the nation’s largest grower
+Anyway, if you live in Tsukuba or Ibaraki it would be a shame if you didn’t take a drive down to Kasumigaura ( or to some of the parks in Tsukuba that have ponds) for some lotus viewing, as this prefecture is the nation’s largest grower.

 Lotus flowers are often linked to mid-summer in the Japanese psyche, but lotus root farmers have been experimenting with different later-blooming varieties making it now possible to enjoy these remarkably beautiful and culturally significant flowers in the cooler autumn air.